 Time Parameterization Algorithms¶

-MoveIt! can support different algorithms for post-processing a kinematic trajectory to add timestamps and velocity/acceleration values.
-Currently two are available by default in MoveIt!: Iterative Parabolic Time Parameterization, and Iterative Spline Parameterization.
+MoveIt can support different algorithms for post-processing a kinematic trajectory to add timestamps and velocity/acceleration values.
+Currently there are three available by default in MoveIt:

-The Iterative Spline Parameterization algorithm was recently merged into mainstream MoveIt! in PR 382 to deal with these issues.
+The Iterative Spline Parameterization algorithm was merged with PR 382 as an approach to deal with these issues.
 While preliminary experiments are very promising, we are waiting for more feedback from the community before replacing the Iterative Parabolic Time Parameterization algorithm completely.

 Open Source Feedback